-Properties for Long Term, Monthly and Yearly, Rental on Koh Chang
+Looking for Monthly and Yearly Rental on Koh Chang?
+Read This First.

 I have a couple of places listed for long-term rent on the island but there are many more houses, bungalows and apartments that can be rented monthly.
 There are a couple of reasons why I don’t have more listed: